adr1enbe4udou1n/blog/content/posts/12-a-beautiful-gitops-day-2/index.md

 {{< /highlight >}}

-`ports.web.redirectTo` will redirect all HTTP traffic to HTTPS.
+`ports.web.redirectTo.port` will redirect all HTTP traffic to HTTPS.

 `forwardedHeaders` and `proxyProtocol` will allow Traefik to get real IP of clients.